Seypidin Azizi: People's Republic of China

 In September 1949, Seypidin attended the Chinese People's Political Consultative Conference endorsed by the CCP, becoming a member of the new communist government.
 On 15 October 1949, Seypidin filed his application for membership to the CCP, in accordance with the recommendation of Mao Zedong himself.
 He joined the CCP on 27 December.
-Simultaneously, he was designated vice chairman of the People's Government of Xinjiang Province (新疆省人民政府), director of the Xinjiang Ethnic Affairs Committee, and deputy commander of the Xinjiang Military Region.
+Simultaneously, he was designated vice chairman of the People's Government of Xinjiang Province, director of the Xinjiang Ethnic Affairs Committee, and deputy commander of the Xinjiang Military Region.

 From December 1949 through January 1950, Seypidin accompanied Mao and Zhou Enlai in their trip to Moscow to negotiate the Sino-Soviet Treaty of Friendship, where he participated in the negotiation, preparation, and signing ceremony.
 In December 1950, he accompanied Wang Zhen to the Junggar Basin and other desolate areas to identify locations for military reclamation units, thereby establishing the groundwork for the deployment of troops in Xinjiang and the formation and advancement of the Xinjiang Production and Construction Corps (commonly known as Bingtuan).